Poojavpatel/graphql_proj/README.md

 * Method populate() is a feature provided by mongoose, that populates any relations it knows
 * Adding `{ timestamps: true }` option to mongoose schema, recordes createdOn and updatedOn properties to the model

+---
+### Json Web Tokens
+* `npm i jsonwebtoken`
+* Used for authentication in applications which have decoupled Frontend and Backend
+* We cannot use a session in decouled application as server doesnt care about the client
+* A json web token is passed to the client, which client stores and attaches to subsequent request, and the token can be verified at the server
+* sign() is a method on jwt to generate token, the first argument is an object of values we want to save in the token and second is a secret key to hash the token
+* In a new auth middleware just set some meta data in headers but do not throw any error, as in graphQl we have a single end point '/graphql'
+* In REST we add middlewares to seperate routes, but in graphQl the middleware applies to all as we have a single route

+* In graphql queries or mutations args will always be the first object and req second
+`bookings(req)` - This is not as valid req should always be second argument

+---
 ### Issues and their fixes
 * mongoose "Event is not a constructor" - use module.exports and not module.export